The Motes

 Deacon Prison

 Constructed of the extremely rare and expensive alloy, Black Iron, Deacon Prison is considered one of the most fortified strongholds in all of Crudilex.
-A massive iron gate guards its inner docks, which serve as the only entrance Reachable only by cable car or airship.
-More than one thousand cannons, harpoons, and Tho-Cell weapons line its walls.No one has ever escaped the Deacon family’s clutches once imprisoned here.
+A massive iron gate guards its inner docks, reachable only by cable car or airship.
+More than one thousand cannons, harpoons, and Tho-Cell weapons line its walls.
+No one has ever escaped the Deacon family’s clutches once imprisoned here.

 Deacon Prison houses a private fleet that serves as a secondary defense for Cirrus-on-High.
 The fleet remains docked within, always ready to repel any foolish assault.
 What happens inside remains a mystery.
 Few prisoners ever leave.
-Those who do tell wildly conflicting tales, though all speak of dark Arcana experiments performed on death-row inmates.
+Those who do tell wildly conflicting tales, though all speak of dark arcana experiments performed on death-row inmates.
 Some claim memory alteration and mind control.
 The prison also serves as the headquarters of the Deacon family mafia, one of Nostridan’s six infamous criminal syndicates.

 Burning Blue